"Opening Doors, Hearts, and Minds"

-Our school libraries support the ACST mission, “opening doors, hearts and minds”, by offering students and teachers a calm learning environment filled with print and digital resources.
+Our secondary learning center supports the ACST mission, “opening doors, hearts and minds”, by offering students and teachers a calm learning environment filled with print and digital resources.
 Our library collections include over 23,000 books chosen to support and enrich our ACST educational program.
 We subscribe to a wide variety of respected research tools designed to expand student learning beyond the library walls.
 Students, parents, and teachers are welcome to visit our elementary or secondary library for small group work, book checkout, or quiet study opportunities.
-The ACST libraries are open before, after and during the school day; specific times are listed on each library page.
+SLC is open before, after and during the school day.

 Ridha Menjli, AV Assistant